Should I take protein powder on rest days?

 The current recommended dietary allowance (RDA) for protein varies depending on a number of factors, including activity level, age, and overall health.
 Strength athletes, for instance, need about 1.6 grams of protein per kilogram of body weight.
 This means that a 150 pound person who does regular strength training needs to consume over 100 grams of protein each day.

 You should get as much protein as you can from normal food like eggs, fish, and legumes.
 That said, some people – vegans, vegetarians, etc. – cannot get enough protein from normal food.
 Moreover, cooking/eating normal food is not always practical or convenient.
-This is where protein shakes comes in handy.
+This is where protein powder can help.

 Here is a list of the most common food additives in protein powder: